 - All standards in Section 1.A. and 1.C.-1.N.;

 1.B.
 Governance is optional unless the organization is also seeking accreditation for a Continuing Care Retirement Community.

+- Standards 1.-9. in Section 2.A.

 - All standards in Section 2.F. if the program delivers services using information and communication technologies

 - All standards in this Section 3.E.

 - 3.E.
 1. To meet the needs of the person served, case management:

 - a.
 Identifies:

 - (1) Appropriate care options and settings.

 - (2) Specialty programs/services.

 - (3) Appropriate disciplines/ professions.